-- 7. Recruiting and locum tenens.
+7. Recruiting and locum tenens.
 Agreements for locum tenens and agreements with recruiting or placement firms for senior executive or hard to fill positions do not require a competitive Procurement.
-The fee for such services shall generally be one-third or less of the employee's first year salary and contingent based, except for senior executive positions. - 8.
-Use of Requirements Pools.
+The fee for such services shall generally be one-third or less of the employee's first year salary and contingent based, except for senior executive positions.

+8. Use of Requirements Pools.
 When multiple contracts have been awarded for the same or similar Goods or Services on a requirements basis, the use of one Vendor over another shall be justified by the SBO with any legal business reason with a view to minimizing administrative burdens unless the Procurement, contract or Supply Chain Manual specifies otherwise.
-Acceptable business reasons include, but are not limited to: that the selected Vendor was chosen on a rotation basis; that the selected Vendor has a needed expertise the other requirements Vendors lack for the particular work order; that the selected Vendor was ready quicker than the other Vendors in the requirements pool for a time-sensitive project; that the business unit has previously used the selected Vendor and was particularly well pleased with its previous work; that the selected Vendor is located close to the work site whereas the others in the requirements pool are not; that the selected Vendor was the highest rated based on an informal RFP among the Vendors in the requirements pool; and that the selected Vendor has greater capacity to perform the proposed work that the others in the requirements pool.
-The business reason for the selection of the selected Vendor shall be set forth in a contemporaneously prepared memorandum. - 9.
-Deviations.
+Acceptable business reasons include, but are not limited to: that the selected Vendor was chosen on a rotation basis; that the selected Vendor has a needed expertise the other requirements Vendors lack for the particular work order; that the selected Vendor was ready quicker than the other Vendors in the requirements pool for a time-sensitive project; that the business unit has previously used the selected Vendor and was particularly well pleased with its previous work; that the selected Vendor is located close to the work site whereas the others in the requirements pool are not; that the selected Vendor has greater capacity to perform the proposed work that the others in the requirements pool.
+The business reason for the selection of the selected Vendor shall be set forth in a contemporaneously prepared memorandum.

+9. Deviations.
 The President shall have the authority to authorize any deviation from Operating Procedure 100-05 if the President determines that doing so is in the best interests of the System.